-Styling a small workplace truly, honestly isn’t that difficult.
+Styling a small home office space truly, honestly isn’t that difficult.
 To instantly and dramatically improve the appearance of your ‘office’, pick one colour or texture.
 Go on, right now – choose one.
 If you’re not sure, here are some ideas that are easy to make happen for workspaces:

-- Untreated wood/plywood – (my chosen theme – you can see it in my binders, riser, mirror frame and even the pale Canadian ash of the wishbone chair
+- Untreated wood/plywood.
+My chosen theme – you can see it in my binders, riser, mirror frame and the ash of the chair

 - Matte black – super easy to find luxe-looking but affordable office accessories for this scheme.
-Think a black leather notebook and matching pen holder, then tie it in with some slim black picture frames on your nearest wall
+Think black leather notebook, matching pen holder, then tie it in with black picture frames on your nearest wall

 - Rose gold – perfect if you’re lucky enough to have a rose gold MacBook (the dream).
-The big stationery places like Paperchase stock lots of lovely accessories in coppery tones, from paperclips to the ring binding on a diary
+The big stationery places stock lovely accessories in coppery tones, from paperclips to the ring binding on a diary

 - Cork – a richly textured, androgynous and bohemian option for your workspace.
-If you’re into this, I recommend an IKEA trip for their large cork mouse mats – try tacking on to the wall in front of you for a cheap and minimalist pin board
+If you’re into this, try IKEA cork mouse mats – tack to the wall for a cheap pin board

 - Neon – want something a bit more punchy?
-Neon accents are a great way to use several colours, using the tone to tie them together.
-Neon pops lend themselves to a creative workspace – look out for design-led postcards you can stick up and neon office supplies.
+Bright neon accents are a great way to use several colours, using the tone to tie them together.
+Neon pops lend themselves to a creative workspace – look out for postcards you can stick up and neon office supplies.

 Wooden Stacking Desk Organiser